slowernews/wisdom-tldr/README.md

 > *"All self-help boils down to «choose long-term over short-term»."
 -- Naval Ravikant*

+> *"If more information was the answer we’d all be billionaires with six packs."
+-- Derek Sivers*

 > *"The empire long divided, must unite; long united, must divide."
 -- Chinese proverb*

+> *"After me will come the one who will prove that I wasn't that bad."
+-- Portuguese proverb*

+> *"A prophet has no honour in his own country."
+-- Bible (John 4: 44)*

 Two practical advices: